-For a wreck where the least depth is unknown, the attribute value 2 (depth unknown) for QUASOU does not apply to the depth of the sea bottom near the wreck.
+\ For a wreck where the least depth is unknown, the attribute value 2 (depth or least depth unknown) for QUASOU does not apply to the depth of the sea bottom near the wreck.

+The provision of more quantitative information for wrecks where possible is particularly important in terms of the portrayal of wrecks in ECDIS.
+Conditional Symbology Procedures in the IHO Specifications for Chart Content and Display Aspects of ECDIS (S-52) Annex A - ECDIS Presentation Library, do not take into account the classification of wrecks as "dangerous" or "non-dangerous" when symbolising.
+This often results in wrecks being symbolised as an obstruction to navigation where they are actually non-dangerous.
 Where the depth of the wreck is unknown, compilers should consider determining an estimated safe clearance value (see S-4 - B-422.5) and populating QUASOU = 7 (least depth unknown, safe clearance at value shown).